 The file that is created during the digital impression is imported into the design software that will be used by the technician to design the custom abutment.
+Import the correct Ti Blank library for design.
 The crown may also be designed at this time depending on the desired workflow.